JSON output contract

 Fields (all arrays/counts skip serialization when empty/zero):

-• needs_version_bump: Components with commits since last version bump
+• needs_release: Components with releasable code commits since the current version baseline

 • has_uncommitted: Components with uncommitted changes in working directory